- Contact Information

 Dear Parents and Students,

-Welcome to the 2018–2019 school year at Sunnyside Elementary!
-I am glad that you are a part of our Sunnyside family as we begin an exciting year filled with learning.
-Our goal is to provide a safe, caring, respectful and inspiring learning environment where children are challenged, excellence is expected, and differences are appreciated.
+Welcome to the 2019 – 2020 school year at Sunnyside Elementary!
+I hope everyone had an awesome summer.
+Our goal remains continuous.
+We make every effort to provide a safe, caring, respectful and inspiring learning environment where children are challenged, excellence is expected, and differences are appreciated.
 We want our children to have a strong academic foundation and the ability to apply knowledge, to think critically, and communicate effectively.

 We recognize that student success is dependent upon the collaboration of teachers, parents, and the community.
-Parents are vital partners in this most important job of educating the children of our community.
+Parents, family and friends are vital partners in this most important job of educating the children of our community.
 Communication between home and school is vital to providing the best possible educational experiences for children.
 Please help us support this relationship by attending school functions and monitoring your child’s school progress.
 Through teamwork, we are developing our youth to be productive citizens!

-I look forward to meeting and working with you and your family this year.
+I look forward to working with you and your family this year.
 It is my expectation that your child will have a positive, productive and stimulating school year.

 Mr. Brenton J. Byrd